Discover why there's no place like camp!

 Refunds and Transfers

-There are no refunds for children who are asked to leave camp due to behavioral issues.
+- There are no refunds for children who are asked to leave camp due to behavioural issues.

 (Click on an image below to enlarge)